Solutions for Optimal Digestive Health and Function –Joondalup

 Digestion & Spinal Injuries In The Thoracic Region

 These can alter the nerve and blood supply to the stomach or other organs of digestion, making normal function impossible.
-At the clinic we look at treating these injuries, either recent or long-standing, when treating digestive disorders (the use of our Medical Grade Saunas, SCENAR/ Energy Blankets may be recommended for use in clinic).
+At the clinic we look at treating these injuries, either recent or long-standing, when treating digestive disorders (the use of our SCENAR/PHYSIOKEY/LASER or Energy Blankets may be recommended for use in clinic).